Vasiliy Kirdyapa: Life and work

 In 1387, Tokhtamysh set Vasily free and granted him permission to rule over Gorodets.
 By that time his father, Dmitri Konstantinovich, had died and uncle Boris Konstantinovich again ruled over Nizhny Novgorod.
 With military assistance from Moscow, Vasily and Semyon forced their uncle out of Nizhny Novgorod for a second time.

-In 1393, the Grand Prince of Moscow Vasily I Dmitriyevich, a nephew of Vasily and Semyon, purchased the jarlig to rule Nizhny Novgorod from the Golden Horde.
+In 1393, the Grand Prince of Moscow Vasily I of Moscow, a nephew of Vasily and Semyon, purchased the jarlig to rule Nizhny Novgorod from the Golden Horde.
 After driving Boris Konstantinovich out of Nizhny Novgorod, where he had established himself once again, the Grand Prince besieged Suzdal in an attempt to reclaim his uncle Vasily's throne.
 The outcome of the campaign is unclear, although some historians claim that Vasily and Semyon were able to bring Nizhny Novgorod back under their control.
 According to Vasily Tatishchev, Vasily I Dmitriyevich, in 1394, approached Nizhny Novgorod and forced Vasily and his brother Semyon to leave the city while granting them the city of Shuya.
 As the seniors among the Suzdal—Nizhny Novgorod princes, the brothers had been displeased with what they considered to be the lowly principality of Shuya.
 Reasoning to their dissatisfaction with the rule is suggested by reports that they attempted to reach the Golden Horde in 1394 to complain and retake Nizhny Novgorod.
 The Grand Prince sent troops to arrest the brothers, though they both managed to escape.

 In 1403, Vasiliy Kirdyapa died in Gorodets.